tarwn/lessthandot-hugo/blogs/content/posts/2008-12-10-the-ten-most-asked-sql-server-questions-1.md

   </tr>
 </table>

-First let&#8217;s look how we can do this in SQL Server 2000, this BTW will also work in SQL Server 2005/2008
+First let's look how we can do this in SQL Server 2000, this BTW will also work in SQL Server 2005/2008

 sql
 SELECT SUM(CASE SomeName WHEN 'Scarface' THEN Quantity ELSE 0 END) AS Scarface,